The Haywain Triptych: Main panels

 The Haywain triptych follows a similar narrative to The Garden of Earthly Delights.
 The left panel shows God giving form to Eve.
 Unlike the Garden, though, a narrative sequence flows through the panel in different scenes.
 At the top, the rebel angels are cast out of Heaven while God sits enthroned, the angels turning into insects as they break through the clouds.
 Below this, God creates Eve from the rib of Adam.
 Next, Adam and Eve find the serpent and the tree; the serpent offers them an apple.
-Finally, at the lowest part of the panel, the angel forces the two out of the Garden of Eden.
+Finally, at the lowest part of the panel, the angel, dressed in Cope and alb, forces the two out of the Garden of Eden.
 Adam speaks with the angel; Eve, in a melancholic pose, looks ahead to the right.

 The central panel features a large wagon of hay surrounded by a multitude of fools engaged in a variety of sins, quite apart from the sins of lust which dominates the Garden of Earthly Delights.
 In the center panel Bosch shows Christ in the sky, not paralleled in the Garden.
 An angel on top of the wagon looks to the sky, praying, but none of the other figures see Christ looking down on the world.
 The rightward bow of the figures around the wagon provides the force for the viewer's eye to move with them on their journey and the cart is drawn by infernal beings which drag everyone to Hell, depicted on the right panel.

 The forward kinetic motion of the participants moves the viewer from present-day sin into unadulterated torture in the realms of Hell.
 The procession on the left side of this panel bends back into the middle ground, but the right side figures continue in a straight line with the wagon, a more evident progress into damnation.